Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-synology.rst

 #.
 Back in Synology UI, go to *Control Panel > File Services > SMB* and click the SMB drop down button if it isn't already selected.
 Ensure that "Enable SMB service" is checked.

-    .. note:: Under Advanced Settings on the same dropdown, "Min SMB protocol" was set to SMB2 and "Max SMB protocol set to SMB3" - this may or may not be necessary
+#.
+Under Advanced Settings on the same dropdown, set "Min SMB protocol" to SMB2 and "Max SMB protocol" to SMB3

 #.
 In the same dropdown, under "Note" will be "PC (Windows Explorer): \".
 This DeviceAddressName is the "Hostname" within the Embassy New Shared Folder dialog, and note that it is case sensitive and that the \ have been removed.